The most common symptoms are uncontrolled muscle movements. They may occur in the face, neck, shoulders, torso or hands. Examples include:

 - Head jerking

-- Any excessively repeated movements (for example, foot tapping, leg jerking, or scratching)
+- Repeated foot tapping, leg jerking, scratching or other movements

 - Sticking out the tongue or lip-smacking